Roofing process

 equipter-rb4000-plywood-lift (1)

-What to expect after you sign the contract.
+What to expect after you sign a contract with a roofing contractor.

-• Before they start the installation, make sure they have delivered exactly what you have ordered.
+• Before the contracting company's crew starts the installation, make sure they have delivered the exact roofing products that you ordered/chose.

-• Put away or cover pots, outdoor furniture, lighting, garden decorations, etc. that could possibly be damaged during installation.
+• Put away or cover pots, outdoor furniture, lighting, garden decorations and so forth that could be damaged during installation.

-• Roofing materials and equipment may be stored in your driveway or in the street in front of your home.
+• Your roofer might need to store some materials and equipment in your driveway or in the street in front of your home.
 Be prepared to make room for the materials and have limited access for a few days.

-• Your contractor may need access to electricity, so it's advised that you locate a convenient plug for him or her.
+• The crew on site may need access to electricity, so it's advised that you locate a convenient plug for them.

-• Remember it is hard for your contractor to identify any damage to the wood underneath until they remove the roof.
-Be sure to go over worst case scenario and costs with your contractor before starting the job so that the only surprises you have will be pleasant surprises.
+• Remember it is hard for your contractor to identify certain roof problems (such as roof damage to the wood underneath the shingles) until the process begins.
+Be sure to go over worst case scenario and costs with your contractor before starting the job to minimize any surprises.

-• Discuss the desired route and process of delivering materials.
-There may be some damage to your property during delivery of the roofing materials.
-Sometimes access to the roof cannot be obtained by the driveway and the only way to deliver the materials to the roof is by equipment driving on your lawn or plant materials.
+• Discuss the desired route and process of delivering materials from their storage space to the roof.
+Sometimes access to the roof cannot be obtained by the driveway and the only way to deliver the materials to the roof is by equipment driving on your lawn or plant materials, which may cause some damage.
+Minimize this by working with your contractor to make sure important, high cost things (such sprinklers and important plant materials) are avoided when possible.

 • If you won’t be home, make sure your contractor has your contact information.

-• Secure any valuable and fragile items.
-There will be a lot of vibration that could disturb your valuables.
-Removing pictures from your walls that you don't want to be damaged.
+• Secure any valuable and fragile items, inside and outside your home.
+There will be a lot of vibrations from the work, so remove pictures from your walls that you don't want to be damaged.
 Also, be aware that all of the ruckus may set off your security alarms.

-• If they are removing the old roof it will get dusty in the house as the debris and dirt settle into your ventilation system.
-Keep in mind, things stored in attics may be exposed and could get dirty.
-Depending on the type of work you are having done on your roof, there may be fumes too.
+• If they are removing the old roof, it will get dusty in the house as the debris and dirt get into your ventilation system.
+Additionally, things stored in the attic might get temporarily exposed to the outdoors, leaving them vulnerable.
+Depending on work being done, you need to consider fumes and think about setting up fans to keep the interior of your home healthy.

-• There will be contractors and ladders around your property.
+• This one is very true for roof maintenance as well, but there will be contractors and ladders around your property.
 Please be aware that they may need access to gates to get around your house and those gates may need to be kept open.
-If you have animals they may need to be secured.
+If you have pets they may need to be secured.

 • Debris will be falling off the roof all around your house.
 For safety reasons, keep children, guests and animals clear of the installation area.